code-423n4/2024-02-ai-arena/README.md

     - We maintain the flexibility to adjust how the ELO score is calculated off-chain
 - Players are able to divert part of their points to the `MergingPool.sol` smart contract.
 This contract will periodically raffle off new NFTs to be minted.
 The amount of NFTs to be minted through the Merging Pool will be managed in a way that keeps NFT inflation relatively low.
 - At the end of each round, we will distribute a fixed amount of _$NRN_ between players proportional to the relative amount of points they have amassed.
-  - For example, let's say there are two player
+  - For example, let's say there are two players: A and B. Player A earned 500 points and player B earned 1500 points.
+If we were to distribute 1000 NRN for that round, then player A would receive 250 NRN and player B would receive 750 NRN.
 - **NOTE**: The asymmetry in point increase/decrease as well as _$NRNs_ gained vs potentially lost is an intentional design in our economy.

 ## Scoping Details